-Liza who was the first to enjoy the comfort of our new hot water bottles!
+Liza was the first to enjoy the comfort of our new hot water bottles!
 Delivered all the way from the UK, these plush monkeys have a hot water bottle inside them which creates a warm and comforting toy for our infants to snuggle!
-Liza absolutely loves because it is similar in color and texture of a mama howler’s fur and and the warm simulates that of her mother’s body.
+Liza absolutely loves it because it is similar in color and texture of a mama howler’s fur and and the warm simulates that of her mother’s body.
 This is bringing her a lot of comfort and reducing stress while she continues her oxygen therapy inside the incubator in our wildlife clinic.

 Help us continue to give Liza the care she needs by making a donation online.
 You can also make a donation to our Stop the Shocks program and help us make more electrical transformers safe for monkeys and other arboreal wildlife.